 - Black Bicycle Farm.
 Located on the outskirts of Davis, this family-owned farm and vineyard produces grapes, peaches, nectarines, apricots, apples, and plums.
 It’s also the right place to come back in summer to lay your eyes on lavender fields.

 Winters is a small city in rural Yolo County in Northern California.
-Focusing on farming, it follows almost the same path as all other agricultural cities in the region.
+With the main focus on farming, it follows almost the same path as all other agricultural cities in the region.

-Yet, the city owes its name to Theodor Winters rather than Wolfskill.
+Yet the city owes its name to Theodor Winters rather than the Wolfskill brothers.
 Theodore’s ranch occupied half of the town.
 It only made sense that the place was named after the biggest landowner in the area.

 Where to Find Blossoming Orchards in Winters, California

 - K&J Orchards.
-Starting in 1980, the farm produces nuts and fruits, such as walnuts, apples, apricots, cherries, citrus, figs, peaches, and plums.
-In late winter – early spring, it morphs into a colorful sea brimming with gentle petals and sweet aroma.
+Starting in 1980, the farm has produced nuts and fruits, such as walnuts, apples, apricots, cherries, citrus, figs, peaches, and plums.
+In the late winter – early spring, it morphs into a colorful sea, brimming with the gentle petals and sweet aroma.